Stationary measure for the open KPZ equation: Introduction

-The proofs of Theorem \ref{thm_main} \eqref{it:tightness}-\eqref{it:duality} are given in Section \ref{sec_thm123} and rely on Section \ref{sec_openASEP} (which introduces the open ASEP and gives some background about its phase diagram and behavior), Section \ref{sec_intro_WASEP} (which describes the weak asymmetry scaling under which open ASEP converges to the open KPZ equation) and Section \ref{sec_couplingoverall} (which describes certain coupling results for open ASEP).
+Section \ref{sec:discussion} reviews the key ideas in the proof of Theorem \ref{thm_main}.
+The proofs of Theorem \ref{thm_main} \eqref{it:tightness}-\eqref{it:duality} are in Section \ref{sec_thm123} and rely on Section \ref{sec_intro_WASEP} (the weak asymmetry scaling under which open ASEP height function process converges to the open KPZ equation height function process) and Section \ref{sec_couplingoverall} (coupling results for open ASEP).
 The proof of Theorem \ref{thm_main} \eqref{it:explicit} is given in Section \ref{sec:proof5}.
-The starting point in this proof (given in Section \ref{sec:AW}) is Corollary \ref{cor:ASEPgen} (see also Proposition \ref{BrycWangFluctuations} and \cite[Theorem 1]{BW1}) which relates the generating function for the open ASEP invariant measure to the Askey-Wilson process.
+The starting point in this proof (given in Section \ref{sec:AW}) is Corollary \ref{cor:ASEPgen} (see also Proposition \ref{BrycWangFluctuations} and \cite[Theorem 1]{BW1}) which relates the generating function for the open ASEP stationary measure to the Askey-Wilson process.
 Section \ref{sec:tangentAWP} defines the continuous dual Hahn process which arises as a special limit of the Askey-Wilson process.
-The main calculation in the proof of Theorem \ref{thm_main} \eqref{it:explicit} is Proposition \ref{prop_ASEP_gen_function} which computes the limit of the open ASEP invariant measure generating function.
+The main calculation in the proof of Theorem \ref{thm_main} \eqref{it:explicit} is Proposition \ref{prop_ASEP_gen_function} which computes the limit of the open ASEP stationary measure generating function.
 Combining this with some of the results in Theorem \ref{thm_main} \eqref{it:tightness}-\eqref{it:duality} we show weak convergence and that the limit of the open ASEP formula gives the open KPZ Laplace transform formula claimed in the theorem.
 The proof of this limit is given in Section \ref{sec:propASEPproof} and relies heavily on precise asymptotics for $q$-Pochhammer symbols.
 These asymptotics are stated as Proposition \ref{factorials} and proven in Section \ref{sec:factorials}.